songify-rocks/Songify/docs/releases/beta_update.md

 - Local history is now **`history.yaml`** next to Songify.
 On first start, **`history.shr` is converted and then deleted**.
 - You may see a short **migration progress** window if the old file is large.
-- **Uploading history to the website from the app is removed.** Stream recap lives on [songify.rocks](https://songify.rocks/recap) (Premium).
+- **Uploading history to the website from the app is removed.** Stream recap lives on [songify.rocks/recap](https://songify.rocks/recap) (Premium).
 The in-app History page is local only.

 ### Album covers

 **Download album cover** is always on.
 There is no toggle anymore. `cover.png` is written whenever the player provides art (Spotify, Pear, and other sources that have it).

+Spotify **canvas** download is still optional (**Settings → Output**).
+When enabled, `canvas.mp4` is written to the same folder and can play on Home.

+### Ignore bots → ignored users

+The old **Ignore bot messages** toggle is gone.
+Songify now uses an editable **ignored chat users** list (Settings → Twitch).

+On first 2.0 start, if that toggle was on, known bots (Nightbot, StreamElements, Fossabot, …) are **copied onto the list once**, then the toggle is turned off.
+After that you add or remove names yourself.
+The linked Songify bot is always ignored.
+You can also ignore the broadcaster.

 ### First-run wizard

 Existing 1.8 installs skip the wizard.
-New installs get a **setup wizard** (language, Spotify, Twitch, token) and a **Getting started** list on Home until the basics are done.
+New installs get a **setup wizard** (language, player, Spotify, Twitch, song requests, rewards, limits, token, OBS output, widget) and a **Getting started** list on Home until the basics are done.
+Re-run it anytime from **Help**.
 Spotify still uses **your** Client ID and Secret, same as 1.8.

 ---